- Beauty Glossary

 If you already adhere to a vegan diet but don't pay too much attention to the contents of your beauty products, using cruelty free products may be the next step.

-Are there negative side effects?
+Are there negative side effects of cruelty free beauty products?

 While there may be arguments against incorporating a vegan diet into your lifestyle, there are no negative side effects of using cruelty free beauty products.
 Companies that are famous exponents of cruelty free products work hard to make sure their products don't lose their efficacy.